cpske/programming1/git/intro-git.md

 ## Adding a Directory to the Repository

-You can use `git add` to add a directory. too.
-That will add **everything** in the directory -- so be careful when adding directories.
+You can use `git add` to add a directory and all its files.
+Git will add **everything** in the directory and its subdirectories -- so be careful.

-If you want to add **everything** in the project's `src` directory to git, use:
+If you want to add **everything** in the project `src` directory to git, use:
 ```shell
 cmd> git add src
 ```
-**Note**:  **After** you add the `src` dir to git, if you create new files in the "src" directory then you must add those new files to git yourself.
+**Note**:  **After** you add the `src` dir to git, if you later create new files in the "src" directory then you must add those files to git yourself.
 Its not automatic.

 As usual, to save the directory and its contents to the repository, run `git commit`:
 ```shell